feugy/atelier/docs/releasing.md

 ## How to

-1. At root level, `pnpm release`

-   It generates CHANGELOG.md, bumps versions in packages.json files, creates a git tag.

-2. Includes automatically formatted files: `git add -A`

-3. Push commit and tags: `git push --follow-tags origin main`

-4. Using CLI, log into NPM, `npm login`

-5. Get your NPM OTP ready, then publish all packages: `npm publish --workspaces ---access public -otp $OTP`
+1. On every new PR, run `pnpm changeset` to add a change set for your modifications.

+2. To create a version run `pnpm changeset version && pnpm i`

+3. Review changes and commit.

+4. Now publish your packages: `pnpm publish -r`, which will offer to log into NPM and provide your TOTP.

 [mono-repo]: https://en.wikipedia.org/wiki/Monorepo